 Lastly we have another seven string that is worth mentioning.
 Agile Septor 727 is very similar to the Interceptor we talked about just a minute ago.
 The hardware is almost the same, although there are some significant differences.

-With that in mind, it’s worth mentioning that this guitar is the cheapest of the lot, and is really aimed at those who want to experience a seven string model on the cheap.
+With that in mind, it’s worth mentioning that this guitar is the cheapest of the lot, and is really aimed at those who want to experience a seven string model for as cheap as possible.

 One thing that is really neat about Agile Septor 727 is that Agile actually took in advice from their users, and based the whole guitar on the results of that interaction.
 We have a standard Super Strat body made of mahogany which also features an arched top.